LGeist/PSO2-Basic-Resource-Guide/README.md

 **You’ll want to keep certain Affixes:**
 - Things like Modulator, Sentence Triple, Crack, Glares, Veterans Resolve, level III or above on ~4 slot (average, not a rule) units on your relevant stat increase, multiple copies of a good soul for your build, Fabula/Historia soul (for increasing success of reveries), Mutation II (for increasing success of basic stat boosts), Doom Break, stat IV on weapons (you can also save stat III but this will drop a lot, there no need to over hoard them), multiple copies of a good Reverie, etc.
-- S Grade Augments have a special icon and are extra valuable.
+- S Grade Augments have a special icon and are *extra* valuable.
 These are easily transferred differently from regular Affixes and are rarer.
 - Make sure to also check higher rarity weapon's and unit's [Augment Factor](https://pso2na.arks-visiphone.com/wiki/Augment_Factors).
 You can do this by selecting the item and "Check Augment Factor".
-Augment Factors are extra valuable because they are a 100% base success rate, at the cost of Enhancing them item.
-This can yield **easy** 8s for weapons if you're clever.
+Augment Factors are *extra* valuable because they are a 100% base success rate, at the cost of Enhancing them item.
+This can yield **easy** 6/7/8s for weapons if you're clever.
 - [List of Augments](https://pso2na.arks-visiphone.com/wiki/List_of_Augments)
 - Affixing is a complex subject and I will say not not immediately stress about it, at some point you may feel like planning out your affixes, then you will know what to keep.
 - [ARKS Layer AbilitySim](https://arks-layer.com/abilitysim/na/)